 Phoenix Home Shopping, What To Look For

-We have this infographic to help show you some of the things you might want to look out for.
+We have this infographic to help show you some of the things you might want to look out for when you’re checking out some homes for sale.

 - Insect problems.
 As I like to tell my clients, there are two types of houses in the Phoenix area, there are those that have termites and those that will have termites.
 Termites are as common in Arizona as a Haboob in the summer.
+Discovering a good pest control company in Wollongong can often be challenging.
+People sometimes google pest control Wollongong or best pest control in Wollongong, but how do you know that they are the best?
 Don’t worry, I have only seen one infestation issue where the termite inspector said it was so bad they wouldn’t buy the home.
-Termites are easily treated in Phoenix.
+Termites are easily treated by Olathe pest control in Phoenix.

 - Random mismatched paint.
 When we see one area of the wall that has been repainted we often ask why.
 Was there a repair they were trying to cover up or just a hole in the wall from kids playing ball in the house?
 (Yes, my son has done this…. recently).